 Exercises: As healing continues different types of exercises are used.
 Early on, isometrics help maintain muscle strength without over stressing tissue.
 Isometrics are exercises where the muscles are simply tightened but no movement occurs.
 These types of exercises seem to allow the muscles to stay fit, but stress the soft tissues less than other types of exercise.
 Later, as pain lessens, more vigorous exercises are used to increase endurance and strength.

-If all else fails, surgery is available to treat tennis elbow.
+If all else fails, Lateral epicondylitis surgery in St. Louis is available to treat tennis elbow.
 The surgery usually involves making a small incision (about 3-4 inches) over the lateral epicondyle.
 The tendons that attach to the lateral epicondyle are first released and allowed to loosen a bit.
 The tendons that attach to the lateral epicondyle are then split to reveal the area of angiofibroblastic tendinosis in the tendon.
 This tissue is removed, and any bone spurs that have formed on the lateral epicondyle are removed as well.
 This gives a fresh bed of healthy bone for the tendon to reattach itself to.
 The split in the tendon is then sutured together, as is the skin.
 It usually takes about 3 months for everything to reach maximal healing.

 Injections: Either cortisone or PRP are excellent options for treatment if the above measures fail.
 These injections are very easily preformed.

 Surgery can usually be done as an outpatient.
-The surgery can be done using a general anesthetic (where you are put to sleep) or some type of regional anesthetic.
+The lateral epicondylitis surgery in Missouri can be done using a general anesthetic (where you are put to sleep) or some type of regional anesthetic.
 A regional anesthetic is a type of anesthesia where the nerves going to only a portion of the body are blocked.
 Injection of medications similar to novocaine are used to block the nerves or several hours.
 This type of anesthesia, for example the axillary block, results in a numb arm.

 13710 Olive Boulevard (Primary Office)